phenotypic/Enigma-Simulator/README.md

 #### 1. Determine Rotor Order and Rotor Positions

-First, we decipher the ciphertext with each rotor combination and rotor order for all possible combinations of rotor positions, assuming the ring settings are `1, 1, 1`.
-The top N (`1000` by default) decryptions are stored alongside their score for the next step.
+First, we decrypt the ciphertext using all rotor combinations and orders, and all possible rotor positions, assuming the ring settings are `1, 1, 1`.
+We store the top N (`1000` by default) decryptions and their scores for the next step.

-Below is the 810th highest ranking combination (the top ranking candidate had a fitness of `5686.731256460109` with rotors `II, V, I` and rotor positions `3, 6, 6`):
+Here is the 810<sup>th</sup> highest ranking combination (the top candidate had a fitness of `-5686.731256460109` with rotors `II, V, I` and rotor positions `3, 6, 6`):

 ```
 GDFOWZVAIYNSDXYMHUCDWZUGSKDXTXWOIZEUFIGWECTEWRZEDTUYQRSTOOWPTMNMQGJJWJYKMWCPHJOKPQLFNUVGGBQVAVAOZTJSWTEUMCOKVKJEHUGZFNKNBBRAFKWNLSNAQSQBWOLMSNJQLIQXQFNUNYBLNSKUGHAJELTAQLQQYENLZOZOYNQYHNRONAIVUZQVSUEDZEMFWCHXWHTXJJWCMNYONQVCNDZDZDFGJTKQDWBDSROSMSUSKNJPTAKEIQXMAEHQKJAKSXMOANICTFEZZNFCSXIXKONKOXWBTMJVNSOPLWIDHCZPMUSTYDRRYPLGVYICUUBWEYFRHROPNBESIXRABBAGWEXLQYWWJCJQYCNDPSRMJPWBHVXVTXYTBXSRZQLSEJNGZLXNILRFAEHESOQRETQZGCYDKZKTXRKAYPVELTJNZHNQJZTOUKNUWVNDUQYQUPCXSPOUWYAMVXERPXEVPMVKYLULQYYWDTUOUBXRQDMYJAMXVKHSMQXOLGXXHDPSTUZQWEABRRLAVHLRPCXCBZHEFVMUHYUXXLBAMFOYTWKJGWNIQNXEZENJWOOHHDWP